athom/littlefish/README.md

     $ gem install little_fish

 ## Usage
+There are two use scenarios

-1. demo
+1. command line application
+  usually you can just type:
+    little_fish
+  for downdoading:
+    little_fish -d
+  more details plz dont be hesitated to call for help
     little_fish --help

-2. add this line in your application
+2. usage in your application

 ```ruby
 require 'little_fish'
 fisher = LittleFish::Fisher.new do |f|